Suhelkhan12/Remind-me/README.md

 # Remind Me App

-The Remind Me App is a full-stack web application built with Prisma, Next.js 14, Server Actions, Chakra UI, and Tailwind CSS.
+The Remind Me App is a full-stack web application built with Prisma, Next.js 14, Server Actions, Shadcn UI, and Tailwind CSS.
 It incorporates authentication powered by Clerk.
 Users can create categories of tasks and manage tasks within these categories with full CRUD (Create, Read, Update, Delete) functionality.

 ## Screenshots